 To make an initial consultation appointment at the Counseling Center, simply call us at 312-996-3490.

 What to Expect

-To make an appointment at the Counseling Center, simply telephone or walk in to schedule a specific time for an initial appointment.
-Though availability for the first appointment varies across the year, we do our best to meet with you as soon as possible.
+The first step to getting connected to counseling services is to schedule an initial consultation appointment.
+Though availability for the initial consultation appointment varies across the year, we do our best to meet with you as soon as possible.
 The receptionist will speak with you about the reasons you are seeking assistance and will schedule you with an appropriate counselor.
 If you are experiencing a mental health crisis, please be sure to let us know.

 Some students find that talking with a counselor once is sufficient to resolve the immediate concern.
 If further services would be beneficial, these will be discussed, and a recommendation will be made by the counselor.
 These additional services may include resources offered by the Counseling Center or referral to another campus or community resource.
 In many instances, the counselor that you meet with initially could be the same person that you see for continued services, or you may be referred to another counselor at the center.
 Please note that, due to limited availability of our psychiatrist, we cannot offer medication management as a stand-alone service.
 Only clients who will be pursuing some form of psychotherapy at the center are eligible for medication evaluation and/or medication management.

 After the initial consultation, there may be a brief wait for an opening for the desired service, depending on the general demand at that time for that service.
 Your counselor will assess the urgency of your situation and this will be considered when making the recommendation of where, when and with whom you would best pursue further treatment.